rancherlabs/support-tools/collection/rancher/v2.x/logs-collector/README.md

 ## Notes

-This script is intended to collect logs from RKE, k3s and RKE2 cluster nodes provisioned by Rancher, or provisioned directly.
-When used on a node provisioned by another Kubernetes distribution, some necessary information may not be included.
+This script is intended to collect logs from [Rancher Kubernetes Engine (RKE) CLI](https://rancher.com/docs/rke/latest/en/) provisioned clusters, [K3s clusters](https://rancher.com/docs/k3s/latest/en/), [RKE2 clusters](https://docs.rke2.io/), Rancher provisioned [Custom](https://docs.ranchermanager.rancher.io/pages-for-subheaders/use-existing-nodes), and [Node Driver](https://docs.ranchermanager.rancher.io/pages-for-subheaders/use-new-nodes-in-an-infra-provider) clusters.

-Access to the node using the root user, or sudo is required.
+This script may not collect all necessary information when run on nodes in Hosted [Kubernetes Provider clusters](https://docs.ranchermanager.rancher.io/pages-for-subheaders/set-up-clusters-from-hosted-kubernetes-providers).

-By default the output will be written to `/tmp` as a tar.gz archive named `<hostname>-<date>.tar.gz`, the default output directory can be changed with the `-d` flag.
+Output will be written to `/tmp` as a tar.gz archive named `<hostname>-<date>.tar.gz`, the default output directory can be changed with the `-d` flag.

-## How to use
+## Usage

+The script needs to be downloaded and run directly on the node, using the `root` user or `sudo`.

 ### Download and run the script
 * Save the script as: `rancher2_logs_collector.sh`